pyinstaller/pyinstaller/doc/source/Manual.rst

        The name of the dynamic library is embedded in the executable file.

-    3. Initialize Python interpreter: set PYTHONPATH, PYTHONHOME.
+    3. Initialize Python interpreter: set sys.path, sys.prefix, sys.executable.

     4. Run python code.